Pennsylvania (PennDot) Practice Tests

 The permit practice tests on this website have 18 random study questions with answers found the Pennsylvania Driver’s Manual.
 All questions are specially designed for the state of Pennsylvania and similar to real PA PennDot exam questions.

 After each question, you get instant feedback to help you learn faster.
 You will know if your answer is correct or not.
 If you miss a question, there is a brief explanation.

 How should you study?

-It is a good idea to start by getting the latest version of the Pennsylvania Driver’s Manual.
-You should read it to get an overview of what you must learn.
+You should read the manual to get an overview of what you must learn.